Logarithmic correction to the entropy of a Kerr-Newman family of black holes in $U(1)^2$-charged STU supergravity models: Seeley-DeWitt coefficient in STU supergravity

 \subsection{The model setup}

 Four-dimensional maximal $\mathcal{N} = 8$ supergravity theory originates from the $T^7$ reduction of eleven-dimensional supergravity, through ten-dimensional type IIA supergravity, where the bosonic content comprises the metric and a large number of $U(1)$ gauge fields as well as scalar fields \cite{Cremmer:1978ds,Cremmer:1979up}.
 To generate a solution encompassing the most general black hole in $\mathcal{N} = 8$ supergravity, the global symmetries of the field equations (i.e., classical U-dualities) indicate that reducing the theory to only four gauge fields is sufficient \cite{Cvetic:1996zq}.
 This pertinent supergravity theory, commonly referred to as the STU model, represents $\mathcal{N} = 2$ supergravity coupled with three vector multiplets \cite{Cremmer:1984hj,Duff:1995sm}.
 In each vector multiplet, there exists a gauge field, a dilaton, and an axion, while the fourth gauge field is part of the $\mathcal{N} = 2$ supergravity multiplet.
 The scope of this study is to nullify the influence of the three axionic scalars and ensure the vanishing of their sources.
 To achieve this, we explore field configurations where the four $U(1)$ or Maxwell field strengths exclusively exhibit electric components without any magnetic components.
 Our focus is solely on the bosonic sector, which provides black hole solutions for STU supergravity and often viewed as a $U(1)^4$-charged EMD model, with the Einstein gravity sector being non-minimally coupled to the three Maxwell sectors through three dilaton fields \cite{Cvetic:1999xp,Clement:2013fc,Chow:2014cca,Cvetic:2014vsa,Cvetic:2021lss,Anabalon:2022aig}.
 The pertinent field content comprises the metric $g_{\mu\nu}$, four $U(1)$ gauge or Maxwell fields $\mathcal{A}_{I\mu}$, and three dilatons $\Phi_i$, where $I = 1, 2, 3, 4$ and $i= 1, 2, 3$.
-Their dynamics and equations of motion are described by the following action { \allowdisplaybreaks } where $\mathcal{R} = g^{\mu\nu}\mathcal{R}_{\mu\nu}$ corresponds to the Ricci scalar characterizing the Einstein sector and $\mathcal{F}_{I\mu\nu} = D_{[\mu}\mathcal{A}_{I\nu]}$ represents the 2-form gauge field strengths that govern the four distinct Maxwell sectors.
+Their dynamics and equations of motion are described by the following action\footnote{The action structure \eqref{mod1} interprets only the massless sector of the STU model and necessarily excludes all the relevant scalar potential or effective dilaton mass terms, as they do not contribute to the logarithmic correction results computed in \cref{logresult}.} { \allowdisplaybreaks } where $\mathcal{R} = g^{\mu\nu}\mathcal{R}_{\mu\nu}$ corresponds to the Ricci scalar characterizing the Einstein sector and $\mathcal{F}_{I\mu\nu} = D_{[\mu}\mathcal{A}_{I\nu]}$ represents the 2-form gauge field strengths that govern the four distinct Maxwell sectors.
 The presence of negative cosmological constant $\Lambda$ induces the AdS$_4$ backgrounds of boundary $\ell$ (such that $\ell^2 = -3/\Lambda$) within the gauged version of STU supergravity.
 At any point, we can set the limit $\ell \to \infty$ or $\Lambda = 0$ in order to transition into the ungauged STU supergravity admitting the flat$_4$ black hole backgrounds.